 - Provider-led places in Drama

 - School-direct (unsalaried) places in Drama.

-For provider-led places apply on UCAS to EMTTP (UCAS Institue Code: E31, UCAS Course Code: 38QF)
+For provider-led places apply on UCAS to EMTTP (UCAS Institute Code: E31, UCAS Course Code: 38QF)

-For school-direct places apply to our lead school Joseph Whitaker School (UCAS Institute Code: 2K7, UCAS Course Code 3B7L) via the UCAS teacher training application website.
+For school-direct places apply to our lead school Joseph Whitaker School (UCAS Institute Code: 2K7, UCAS Course Code 3B7L) and Mowbray Education Trust (UCAS Institute Code: 8H9, UCAS Course Code E422) via the UCAS teacher training application website.

 If you are successful in gaining a place via either of these pathways you will undertake your main placement through one of the following schools: